DolphinPower/DolphinPower.github.io/lasercutter.md

 ## Example Project: Pocketing a plate
 This plate was designed as part of an assembly for robotics.
 This needs to be lightened as the plate needs to be quickly swiveled while also retaining strength.
 The better the strength-to-weight ratio, the more efficiently the entire assembly is able to turn.

 To lighten the plate, we first connect all the fasteners with lines, as these are the paths which will receive the most loading.
 Then, in between the fasteners, we split the remaining area into triangles (utilizing its stability).
 Intersections between lines and midpoint of lines are used such that the triangles are relatively uniformly distributed throughout the area.
+Avoiding sharp angles (as this would cause parts of the plate to separate).

 ![](media/images/pocket.png)